The OA Alliance, in collaboration with PangeaSeed and ETH Zurich, presented at the UN Ocean Conference 2025:

 Contrasting Futures for Our Changing Ocean

-A 3D digital artistic animation conveying the impact of climate change on our ocean.
+A first of its kind, 3D digital artistic animation conveying the impact of climate change on our ocean.

 the science